polyformproject/commercial.polyformproject.org/terms.md

 - share copies of the software or documentation with with others not licensed by this agreement

-- make the software available to others as software-as-a-service
+- make so much of the functionality of the software available to others as software-as-a-service that the service competes with the software for customers

 - assist or allow others to use the software against the terms of this agreement